Facebook Pixel Code

 How is a scar/sulcus treated?

-Repairing a scar/sulcus once it has already occurred is very difficult.
+Repairing a scar/sulcus once it has already occurred may be difficult.
 There are some surgical options which can occasionally benefit a patient with a scar/sulcus (which can be discussed with your physician).
 Voice therapy is a good route to try first in order to improve voicing patterns and provide more efficient speaking techniques to aid with quality of life and also to work on exercises to try and soften the scarred area of the vocal fold.

 Vascular Lesions: Vocal Fold Hemorrhage and Varices